Brands Hatch: 2000s

-The circuit currently has a curfew of 18:30 due to a housing estate built near to Clearways bend.
+The circuit has a curfew of 18:30 due to a housing estate built near to Clearways bend.
 Race engines cannot be started until after 08:30 and must be turned off by 18:30.
 Despite this, Brands Hatch holds race meetings on almost every weekend during the motorsport season, ranging from small club series to major international races attracting up to 50,000 spectators.

 After Octagon failed to obtain the necessary planning permission and subsequent leasing of the British Grand Prix to Silverstone, this left Brands Hatch without any top-line single-seater racing.
-However, high-profile single-seater did return in 2003, when the London Champ Car Trophy, a round of the CART Series was held at the circuit.
+However, high-profile single-seater did return in 2003, when the London Champ Car Trophy, a round of the CART Series, was held at the circuit.
 Despite attracting around 40,000 spectators to see Sébastien Bourdais (Newman/Haas Racing Lola) win, the race was not retained for subsequent seasons.

 Over the winter of 2002/03, the Dingle Dell chicane was reprofiled and removed.
 The motorcycle racing governing body (FIM) requested the change ahead of the World Superbike Championship visit in August, but it also allowed the installation of extra gravel traps should the CART be switched from the Indy Circuit to the Grand Prix configuration.
-Shortly after completion, Barry Sheene died, so the new complex was renamed the Sheene Curve.
+Shortly after completion, Barry Sheene died, and the new complex was renamed the Sheene Curve.

 One of the biggest developments in the circuit's history occurred in January 2004, when Jonathan Palmer's MotorSport Vision company completed the purchase of Brands Hatch and the other Octagon venues (Cadwell Park, Oulton Park, and Snetterton).
 Palmer immediately implemented a programme of improvements to the venue, designed to heighten customer experiences both for spectators and competitors.

 25 September 2005, the inaugural A1 Grand Prix of Nations was held at Brands Hatch.
 A1 Grand Prix was a single-seater one-make series where the drivers represented their nation, as opposed themselves or a team.
 The first race, an 18-lap Sprint saw Nelson Piquet Jr. lead flag-to-flag to win for A1 Team Brazil, ahead of Alexandre Premat (France) and Matt Halliday (New Zealand).
 The 35-lap Main race also went to Piquet Jr. with Australia's Will Power second, and Mexico's Salvador Durán third.

 On a rainy and cold 21 May 2006, SEAT and Chevrolet shared the honours on the first visit of the World Touring Car Championship (WTCC)'s to Brands Hatch.
 Despite the weather, a good crowd came to the circuit to witness two races that were both run on soaked asphalt.
 SEAT Sport secured a 1–2–3 finish with Yvan Muller taking the flag ahead of teammates Peter Terting and James Thompson.
 Alain Menu was welcomed back to the pits as a hero by the RML garage at the end of Race 2 as he achieved the team's first WTCC victory.
 SEAT's Rickard Rydell finished second on the podium with fellow SEAT driver, Thompson obtaining another third place of the day.